abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 # Configuring TGRs(Token Gating Rules)

 TGRs are the rules that the wallet assets will be checked against by Collab.Land.
 The API will return `true/false` for each rule to indicate if the wallet address fulfils the defined rules or not.
+Here's a list of all the [supported chains and tokens on Collab.Land](https://collabland.freshdesk.com/support/solutions/articles/70000641603-supported-chains-and-tokens-by-collab-land).

 ## Define Token Gating Rules

 Token Gating Rules (TGRs) are schemas that describe the required tokens.
 They usually include information about the token such as `chain id`, `contract address`, `token types`, `metadata`, etc. The following is an example TGR that require at least one NFT of contract address `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d` on mainnet.

 ```json
 "rules": [